Kolm416/CSC3020_hwk4/README.md

 # graphs_llennon

-`graphs_llennon` is a Python library that implements Dijkstra's shortest path algorithm for weighted graphs.
+`graphs_llennon` is a Python library that implements Dijkstra's shortest path algorithm.
+The algorithm uses a min-heap to find the lowest-cost paths from a source vertex to other vertices in a weighted graph.

 ## Installation